HOGENT-Web/csharp/chapters/07/slides/presentation.md

 Complete the following tutorial
 [Create a web API with ASP.NET Core](https://docs.microsoft.com/en-us/learn/modules/build-web-api-aspnet-core/)

-> The tutorial is great but has some flaws, which will tackle later.
+> The tutorial is great but has some flaws, which we will tackle later.

 > Note that the tutorial is **mandatory** to go forward.